Jesterhearts/reflectpp/README.md

 - No exposure of reflected members/names so they can be iterated over

 ## Future features
+1. Support for REPL-style code
+  1. Variable creation/assignment
+  2. Limited sandboxing of executed commands
-1. Exposure of member info via iterators
+2. Exposure of member info via iterators
-2. Reflection of const objects, preserving mutableness of members
+3. Reflection of const objects, preserving mutableness of members
-3. Support for inheritance and reflecting base-objects
+4. Support for inheritance and reflecting base-objects

 See test/main.cxx for more example usages.